| The Center for Media and Democracy unveils PR emails. Learn more about Syngenta's corporate spin on atrazine, |

 Background

-Whist was born in Denmark but migrated to Australia as a youth.
-He became a 'real Aussie' with very little accent and Anglicized his name Andreas Ulf Whist, to Andrew.
-Later he Americanized it with a middle-initial "J" (which meant nothing, but copied President Truman's precedence) when he arrive in the USA.[citation needed]
+Whist was born in Norway but migrated to Australia as a youth.
+He became a 'real Aussie' with very little accent and Anglicized his name Ulf Andreas Whist, to Andrew.
+Later he Americanized it with a middle-initial "J" (which meant nothing), but copied President Truman's precedence when he arrive in the USA.
+[3]

-He joined Philip Morris Australia in August 1968, at the express request of Hamish Maxwell who was in charge of PM International.
-He had previously worked in Australia for Hush Puppies shoe business, and he joined PM as a brand manager, but quickly rose to take the role of Head of Public Relations and assistant to the managing director.[citation needed]
+Geoff Bible ran Philip Morris Australia briefly in the late 1970s, and Whist would have been one of his right-hand men since he had joined Philip Morris Australia in April 1968.
+His recruitment appears to have been at the express request of Hamish Maxwell who was in charge of PM International and visited Australia at this time (Australia was the company's first International branch effort).
+He joined PM as a brand manager but quickly rose to take the role of Head of Public Relations and assistant to the managing director.[citation needed]

-* 1968 April: he joined PM Australia as the head of public relations (which included the Smoking & Health project), and quickly rose to become deputy to Managing Director.
+- 1968 April: He joined PM Australia as brand manager and then as the head of public relations (which included the Smoking & Health project), and quickly rose to become deputy to the Managing Director.

-* 1969: He wants the Australian industry to fund a film on the Cederlof-Friberg twin studies (which purport to show no health effects from smoking).
-In July he persuades the two Swedish scientists to come to Australia on the promise of an honorary doctorates given by the University of Melbourne.
-They are then given a leisurely trip around the country, a flight stop-over in Tahiti in the company of Qantas hostesses, and a cruise liner to take them from Puerto Rico, back to Stockholm.
+- 1969: He proposed that the Australian tobacco industry fund a film on the Scandinavian Cederlof-Friberg twin studies (which purport to show no health effects from smoking).
+In July he persuades the two Swedish scientists to come to Australia on the promise of an honorary doctorates which would be presented to them by the University of Melbourne.
+They were encouraged to make the long trip by being given a leisurely media tour around the country; a flight with a stop-over in Tahiti; the promise that they would be in the company of Qantas hostesses; and finally a cruise liner to take them from Puerto Rico back to Stockholm.

-* 1977: He now has sufficient standing as a strategist in the tobacco industry to be invited onto the Operation Berkshire project which then becomes the International Committee on Smoking Issues (ICOSI) committee (with meetings in Europe).
+- 1977: He now has sufficient standing as a strategist in the tobacco industry to be invited onto the Operation Berkshire project which then becomes the International Committee on Smoking Issues (ICOSI) committee (with meetings in Europe).
+However he is still in Australia and importing a series of tobacco-corrupted scientists to maintain the fiction that smoking was not a health hazard, He has imported for media tours: Sheldon C Sommers; Lars T Friberg & Rune Cederlof; William B Ober; John P Wyatt; Victor B Buhler; Eleanor J Macdonald: Hans Eysenck; and Theodor D Sterling, and he was then negotiating with Carl C Seltzer.
+[4]

-* 1981 Jan: a new Japanese study (Hirayama) shows that non-smoking wives of smoking men are more likely to get lung cancer.
+- 1981 Jan: a new Japanese study known as [Hirayama] shows that non-smoking wives of smoking men are more likely to get lung cancer than normal.
 Overnight the emphasis is on environmental tobacco smoke (ETS).
 INFOTAB is created from the remnants of ICOSI , and Whist is put in control of the Social Acceptability Working Party (SAWP) which tries to find a counter for the public-smoking problem.

-* 1982: His old friend Bryan Simpson is given the job of Secretary-General of INFOTAB.
+- 1982: His old friend Bryan Simpson is given the job of Secretary-General of INFOTAB.
 He and Whist now hold the two key positions in directing the international tobacco industry fight-back.
 The Freedom to Advertise campaign is running full-bore, and European Court of Justice/ WHO strategy papers are being distributed.
 Whist arranges for Geoff Bible (briefly running PM Australia) to meet Rupert Murdoch's right hand man, Ken Cowley.
-(News Ltd is still Australian-based)
+(News Ltd was then still Australian-based)

 - Whist is forced to answer questions about bribery in Venezuela, and he is actively running the fake organisations AECA, NYSIA and Libertad; recruiting top UN officials like Francis Blanchard of the ILO; and funding international smoker's organisations like FOREST (UK) to conduct tours of Canada, and elsewhere.